 ROSEN, NATIONAL TRIAL COUNSEL, Encourages Veru, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action– VERU

-/EIN News/ -- NEW YORK, Dec.
-10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Veru, Inc. (NASDAQ: VERU) between May 11, 2022 and November 9, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+10, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Veru, Inc. VERU between May 11, 2022 and November 9, 2022, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff, you must move the Court no later than February 3, 2022.

 SO WHAT: If you purchased Veru securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.